andrewlwn77/claude-code-commands/README.md

 - Have intelligent conversations about your project

 ### MCP Server Integration (Examples)
-When you install MCP integration, you can connect to various development tools.
+When you integrate MCP into your workflow, you can connect to various development tools through existing MCP servers.
 Examples include:
 - **Docker Management**: Monitor and control containers
 - **Database Access**: Run queries directly from Claude
 - **Browser Testing**: Automate testing with Puppeteer